epsonavy/measureVideoPlayer/README.md

 Use phoenix branch `6153_VPperformance`

-Install lastest python 2.7.15, the file already in this fold
+Install latest python 2.7.15 , the file is already in this fold.

 run `pip install selenium`